20 Tips to Improve Your Typography Skills

 Stroke contrast is one factor to consider.
 If you go for a typeface with high stroke contrast, such as Bodoni, its thin and delicate strokes fade away in small sizes, making it difficult to read.

-16. Use Fonts With a Larger X-Height for Body Text
+16. Use Fonts With a Larger X-height for Body Text

 Design Tip

-17. Use Italics Rather Than Bold to Highlight Text
+17. Use Italics Rather Than Bold to Highlight

 Many people, including some of my clients, emphasise words on their websites by making them bold.